saurprg/BoyerMoore-Demonstration/README.md

         - animate - method executes the animation logic if animate is true else executes normally
    5. *animate()* : starts the thread which runs the algorithm for showing the step by step demostration of algo
    6. *findAll()* : Highlights all the occurences of pattern in the text

+   *wire-frame diagram can be found at the [here](https://wireframe.cc/pro/pp/0fd4d1aff231057)*

+   *OR you can find it in file BMDEMO-wireframe.pdf*